glozow/bitcoin/doc/policy/packages.md

    - Note that, if these mempool limits change, package limits should be reconsidered.
 Users may also configure their mempool limits differently.

+   - Note that the this is serialized size, not "virtual" size as with other limits to allow simpler context-less checks.

 * Packages must be topologically sorted. (#20833)